IBM/aspera-cli/docs/README.erb.md

 <%=cmd%> config echo @ruby:OpenSSL::X509::DEFAULT_CERT_FILE --format=text
 ```

-In order to get certificate validation, the CA certificate bundle must be up-to-date.
+To get certificate validation, the CA certificate bundle must be up-to-date.
 Check this repository on how to update the system's CA certificate bundle: [https://github.com/millermatt/osca](https://github.com/millermatt/osca).

 For example on RHEL/Rocky Linux: